Muhammad-Yunus/Jetson-Nano-OpenCV-CUDA-Test/README.md

 To make CUDA enable in OpenCV, we need to build the OpenCV with CUDA from Source.
 You follow this repo to do that : https://github.com/mdegans/nano_build_opencv

 ## Test OpenCV with CUDA Enabled
-- Run `opencv-info.py` to check build information (ensure if CUDA already enabled in OPENCV),
+- Run `opencv-info.py` to check build information (to make sure if CUDA already enabled in OPENCV),
 ```
 $ python3 opencv-info.py
 ```